top of page

 In the brief moments of weightlessness, the body seems to defy gravity, capturing an illusion of flawless form.
 But as the descent begins, the pull of gravity reveals the reality: the softening cheeks, the subtle shift from youth to age.

 This work explores the tension between societal ideals of beauty and the natural, inevitable process of aging.
-It questions how we can approach our changing bodies with objectivity—seeing imperfection not as a flaw, but as an essential part of the human experience.
+It questions how we can approach our changing bodies with objectivity-seeing imperfection as an essential part of the human experience.

 Dance: Maya Schwartz